geckooooo/purkinje-device/README.md

 ## The Purkinje Device
 The Purkinje Device is a very simple electronic device--a form of stroboscopic light stimulation (SLS)--that causes the user to experience a form of hallucination known as [Purkinje patterns](https://www.photonics.com/Articles/Flashing_LED_goggles_spark_visual_hallucinations/a36056).

-These hallucinations are perceptual disturbances, such as patterns of geometric shapes, colors, or spirals, that occurs when a person is exposed to a certain kind of flickering or stroboscopic light.
+These hallucinations are perceptual disturbances, such as patterns of geometric shapes, colors, or spirals, that occur when a person is exposed to a certain kind of flickering or stroboscopic light.

 > [!NOTE]
 > This [entoptic phenomenon](https://en.wikipedia.org/wiki/Entoptic_phenomenon) was first documented by the physiologist [Jan Evangelista Purkinje](https://en.wikipedia.org/wiki/Jan_Evangelista_Purkyně) in 1819.